laughing0li/TechniqueFinder/LabFinderCodeLayout.md

 This will help any software developers find where things are kept to make future LabFinder customisation easier.

 This is intended to supplement the official [Code Igniter User Guide](https://codeigniter.com/user_guide/index.html) and local [user guide](user_guide).
-It mostly describes the files modified to adapt TechniqueFinder.
+It mostly describes the files modified to adapt Microscopy Australia's TechniqueFinder.

 ## "application" directory